 |

-I strongly recommend this exercise to everyone.
+I recommend this exercise to everyone.
 I learned a lot from doing it.
-(Most of the figures are at least to some extent estimates.)
+(Most of the figures are at least to some extent estimates; of course now [December 2012] they are dated.)

 Note on the cellar, above.
 We built a large